A Simple Tragedy

 Despite finding my command voice from my Army days, I still can't say what both of us are obviously thinking.

-I've raised her within days of her trying solid food, which turned out to be the hay in the barn she was at (very likely the first time I saved her life).
+I have raised her from within days of her trying solid food, which turned out to be the hay in the barn she was born in (very likely the first time I saved her life).
 We've been through a lot since then, and it's been obvious over the years that she loves me more than her own life.
-Even if this works, it is equally obvious that our time together is limited.
+Even if this treatment works, it is equally obvious that our time together is limited.
 And because of the over-reaction to the Covid "threat," I fear I would be denied the chance to be with her if she needs to be "put down."
-But to think of that is a distraction, I have some tough choices to make that, in simpler times, would not have to be made.
+But to think of that is a distraction, and I have some tough choices to make that, in simpler times, would not have to be made.

-Within my lifetime, my choices would have been simple: her life would be measured in days, not months; and defined by how much pain she would endure.
+Earlier in my lifetime, my choices would have been simple: her life would be measured in days, not months, and defined by how much pain she would endure.
 Putting her down would be a clear cut case of mercy.
 Science and technology have allowed our pets to live much longer lives, but often at exorbitant prices.
-Discussions on quality of life are needed more than ever, yet such discussions seem to be almost non-extant.
-They seem to be limited to "if you love her, price should not be an issue," and balanced by "she's only a dog."
+Discussions on quality of life are needed more than ever, yet such discussions seem to be almost non-existent.
+They seem to be limited to "if you love her, money should not be an issue," and balanced by "she's only a dog."
 Something is missing.

-When Hannah Arendt (herself a Jew who escaped the Holocaust by being fortunate enough to leave Europe) observed the Adolph Eichmann trial, she described the banal (simple) nature of Eichmann as "Gedankenlosigkeit", which properly translated means "inability to think."
+When Hannah Arendt (herself a Jew who escaped the Holocaust by being fortunate enough to leave Europe) observed the Adolph Eichmann trial, she described the banal (simple) nature of Eichmann as "Gedankenlosigkeit," which properly translated means "inability to think."
 For this, she was vehemently accused of justifying Eichmann's actions.
 But this was not the case.
 She was actually pointing out that evil is not, as often presented, a "thing", but rather the absence of a "thing."
-What Eichmann did was not evil for doing, as he described it, middle management work.
-It was evil because he didn't think (or care) what this work really meant or the results of it.
+What Eichmann did was not inherently evil.
+As he described it, it was only middle management work.
+What made it evil was that he didn't think (or care) what this work was really about, or the results of it.

+Atheists have often asked me how Hell can be real if God didn't create it.
 Jews and Christians have often used various symbols of light to describe "truth," "God" and other similar concepts.
-It is a well chosen symbol and easily taught to non-Christians.
-"Light" is a thing, darkness is the absence of it.
+It is a well chosen symbol and can easily be taught to non-Christians.
+"Light" is a thing; darkness is the absence of it.
 All the darkness in the universe cannot hide the smallest lit candle, yet the same candle can illuminate large portions of darkness.
-Light is a thing and is real, darkness is not a thing yet is still real.
-Truth is a thing and is real, deceit is a denial of a thing yet is still real.
-One of the great mysteries of the Christian faith is how something cannot be a thing yet still be real (Atheists have often asked me that how can Hell be real if God didn't create it).
+Light is a thing and is real; darkness is not a thing yet is still real.
+Truth is a thing and is real, deceit is not a thing, but rather a rejection of what is real, and yet is itself still real.
+One of the great mysteries of the Christian faith is how something cannot be a thing and yet still be real.
 I don't know how these things are possible (hence the mystery), yet I know them to be true.

 Download Adobe.pdf of this Essay • HOME